-For nearly a century, the First State Bank of Harvey has been growing and changing with the community.
+For over a century, the First State Bank of Harvey has been growing and changing with the community.
 Originally chartered in 1913 at Silva, North Dakota as the First State Bank of Silva with $10,000 in capital, the bank has grown to a $60 million institution with a branch in Anamoose, ND.

 Founded by H. Thorsen, A.O.
 Refling and H.L.
 Thorsen, the bank was purchased by four local families (Barstad, Gunnerud, Lindseth, and Lysne) in 1929 and the following officers were named: T.A.
 Lindseth, President and Chairman of the Board; P.P.
 Lysne, Vice President; A.O.
 Barstad, Cashier; and Anton Lindseth as the fifth board member.